cometaj2/huckle/README.rst

 ----

-As is normally seen with any hypermedia client under REST, all changes published by the server are instantaneously distributed to all clients without there being a need to update the client as the API changes.
-This is used to huck's advantage and brings these benefits to the shell command line.
+As is normally seen with any well-behaved client/server interaction under REST, all changes published by the server are distributed to all clients without there being a need to update the client as the API changes.
+This is used to huck's advantage and this benefit is brought to the shell command line interface.

-Huck provides a dynamic view of the documentation and commands that can be issued to the CLI API it's associated to.
+Huck provides a dynamic view of the documentation and commands that can be issued to the CLI APIs it's associated to.

+What can be noticed is that any API implementer, that abides by a specific hypermedia API CLI pattern, gets a client side shell CLI for their API, for free;
+and given that most programming languages have a way to issue shell commands, such APIs become readily consumable anywhere, and can be experimented with quickly by developers.

 Usage
 -----